tareqomrani/tareqomrani/README.md

 **Goals:**
 - Build real-world cybersecurity and AI projects
 - Share my work on GitHub and Notion
-- Transition into AI, cybersecurity, or trust/safety engineering
+- Pivot into AI, cybersecurity, or trust/safety engineering

 [LinkedIn](https://linkedin.com/in/tareqomrani)